MicrosoftDocs/winrt-api/windows.security.authentication.web.core/findallaccountsresult_providererror.md

 # Windows.Security.Authentication.Web.Core.FindAllAccountsResult.ProviderError

 ## -description
-Gets the error, if one occurred during the web account retrieval operation.
+Gets the error, if one occurred, during the web account retrieval operation.

 ## -property-value
 The provider error.